-Credit points

-Mandatory Subjects
+Mandatory Subjects Credit points

+First semester 25

+Second semester 24

-First semester Second semester The core subjects listed in the schedule of subject 25 24 is 92
+The core subjects listed in the schedule of subjects 92

 Elective Subjects

-Minimum of credit points which may be taken from subjects offered by the Department of General Studies 12 Minimum of credit points which may be taken from subjects offered by the Faculty of Architecture 48 Maximum of credit points which may be taken from subjects offered by other Schools, Boards of Studies and Faculties of the University 21 Thesis 12
+Minimum of credit points which may be taken from

+subjects offered by the Department of General Studie s 12

+Minimum of credit points which may be taken from

+subjects offered by the Faculty of Architecture 48

+Maximum of credit points which may be taken

+from subjects offered by other Schools, Boards of

+Studies and Faculties of the University 21

+Thesis 12

+1 116212 ,

+Practical Experience

-Approved practical experience 6 240
+Approved practical experience 6

+240

 Students are required to obtain six months' practical experience in an architect's office.
 The arrangements for this experience are to be approved by the School, and students are required to provide evidence of the scope and nature of the practical experience obtained.
-Students may not normally enrol in other subjects while obtaining approved practical experience.
+Students may not normally enrol in other subjects while obtaining approved practical experience